Claros

 The western section of the portico basement was made a part of the water system in late Antiquity.

-A marble grouping of three deities (Artemis, Poseidon and Demeter).
-The statues were used in an altar complex located in a central place in the Agora.
-Antonine Period.
+A marble sculptural group of three deities, Artemis, Poseidon and Demeter.
+The statues were used in an altar complex located in the central part of the Agora.
+Dated to the Antonine Period.
+Izmir Museum of History and Art.

-The well-preserved basement of the Basilica consisted of 4 galleries measuring 4.40 m in height and 5 m in width.
+The well-preserved basement of the Basilica comprised 4 galleries, each measuring 4.40 m in height and 5 m in width.
 The first and second galleries on the south were covered by 55 arches and connected by passages or doorways.

 Cross vaults located at the western end of the first and second galleries of the Basilica were added after the earthquake of AD 178.